 Divorce is a difficult thing to go through as an adult, but it is especially hard on any children of a marriage.
 When children are involved, the divorce process can be much more complicated and the issues much more emotional.

 The divorce process does not have to leave your children scarred by the experience.
-With the help of experienced Missouri divorce and family law attorney Joshua Wilson, you can feel confident that your divorce is handled with expertise, and that the process will be as smooth as possible for your children.
+With the help of experienced Missouri divorce and family law attorneys from Higher Level Legal, you can feel confident that your divorce is handled with expertise, and that the process will be as smooth as possible for your children.

 Effects of Divorce on Children

 Children are all affected by divorce differently, depending on a variety of factors.
 These factors may include the following.